 Solution: the WISE Fund, which supports loans to women entrepreneurs in partnership with local financial institutions, training programs for women designed to increase their economic leadership and efforts to strengthen the image of women entrepreneurs as role models and leaders in their communities.

-Why it's innovative: The WISE initiative combines impact investing with a rights-based approach to support women's economic empowerment.
+Innovation: The WISE initiative combines impact investing with a rights-based approach to support women's economic empowerment.

 SME LENDING BY COMMERCIAL BANKS